usmanhnf/usmanhnf.github.io/_posts/2023-01-15-first-blog-working-jekyll.markdown

 date:   2023-01-15 23:00:38 +0900
 ---

+It has been a painfully steep learning curve in deploying website on GitHub using Jekyll.

 #### Adapting to Jekyll

 I am under the process of migrating my personal profile on github.
 I have researched into `HTML` but for a person like me who has no knowledge of hard-core programming, it gets very tricky to manage the site.
 Jekyll fulfills my needs as, with substantial effort, once I set it up, then things will be easier.
 Jekyll has very simplistic blog-like writing style and most of the processes are automated.
 Also, it is supported on github and has a very clean interface.